arangodb/arangodb/Documentation/UserManual/Transactions.md

 from inside a running transaction, the server will throw error `1652 (nested transactions detected`).

+It is also disallowed to execute user transaction on some of ArangoDB's own system collections.
+This shouldn't be problem for regular usage as system collections will not contain user data and there is no need to access them from within a user transaction.

 Finally, all collections that may be modified during a transaction must be declared beforehand, i.e. using the `collections` attribute of the object passed to the `TRANSACTION` function.
 If any attempt is made to carry out a data